 My team would at times meet in the morning before work hours, of course without me, to discuss what they have now made their personal agenda – to get D married to me.
 Hello, is there something called consent?
 How can I be so sure about the purpose of their meeting?
 I caught them all gathered together twice when I reached early at work and found them loitering downstairs within the office complex.
 The moment they noticed me, they stopped their giggles and went up the elevator with me.

-They would also meet everyday after lunch, again without me, discussing their modus operandi and would grow conscious the moment they saw me around.
+They would also meet every day after lunch, again without me, discussing their modus operandi and would grow conscious the moment they saw me around.
 I would be the only person from among a few rows to be typing away to glory during their extended lunch break.
 As D found it difficult to approach me, his team would take him to a conference hall and treat him to generous pegs of whiskey to make him open up.
-It may all sound hilarious but is this how sane professionals operate at a workplace?
+It may all sound hilarious but is this how sane professionals operate in a workplace?

 Did all of this affect me?
 No, not at all.
 But I did feel unwanted in a team.
 And, it definitely wasn’t a healthy, desirable work culture.